-Unexpected financial needs can put incredible hardship on faculty, staff, or contractual
+Unexpected financial needs can put incredible hardship on TU faculty, staff, and contingent

 employees, and TU wants to live up to its goal of helping our faculty, staff and others